-The overarching rationale was that religious beliefs can impact preferences only when relevant sections of the text are made accessible and salient, and reinterpreted to relate directly to the issue and behaviour.11, These particular texts were selected to instill the importance of climate change and environmental protection and nexus policy attributes more specifically.
-These aspects emerged as important themes in the focus groups, and related to global and specific moral prescriptions to address climate change.
+The moral incentive treatment was based on eco-Islamic values.
+The overarching rationale was that religious beliefs can impact preferences only when relevant sections of the text are made accessible and salient, and reinterpreted to relate directly to the issue and behaviour.
+These particular texts were selected to instill the importance of climate change and environmental protection and nexus policy attributes more specifically.
+These aspects emerged as important themes in the focus groups, and related to global